 'Shirohotogisu' is a compact, clump-forming cultivar that typically grows 16-24" tall on upright-arching stems and features small, white, lily-like flowers (1 inch long) with lavender markings in the throat and broadly ovate, stem-clasping, green leaves (to 4-6" long).
 Flowers bloom in late summer.
 Each flower has six showy tepals (similar appearing sepals and petals).

 No serious insect or disease problems.
 Slugs and snails are occasional visitors.

 Borders, woodland gardens, shade gardens or naturalized areas.
 Best sited in areas where they can be observed at close range because the beauty and detail of the small flowers tends to get lost if plants can not be examined and appreciated close up.
+Good cut flower.